play-with-docker/play-with-docker.github.io/_posts/2017-09-19-ops-s1-swarm-intro.markdown

 ![Stack, services and tasks](/images/ops-swarm-stack-service-task.svg)

 ## Scaling An Application
 Let us pretend that our cats vs. dogs vote has gone viral and our two front-end web servers are no longer able to handle the load.
 How can we tell our app to add more replicas of our *vote* service?
 In production you might automate it through Docker's APIs but for now we will do it manually.
 You could also edit the `docker-stack.yml` file and change the specs if you wanted to make the scale size more permanent.
-You will need to get the service ID for the voting service, which was part of the output of the `docker stack services ls` command you entered above.
-In the sample output above, the vote service has an ID of `ou47zdyf6cd0` or `ou47` for short.
 Type the following at the [node1] terminal:

 ```.term1
 docker service scale voting_stack_vote=5
 ```

-Now enter your `docker stack services ls` command again.
+Now enter your `docker stack services voting_stack` command again.
 You should see the number of replicas for the vote service increase to 5 and in a few seconds Swarm will have all of them running.
 Go back to your [front-end voting UI](/){:data-term=".term1"}{:data-port="5000"} and refresh the page a few times.
 You should see the *container ID* listed at the bottom cycle through all 5 of your containers.
 If you go back and refresh your [SWARM VISUALIZER](/){:data-term=".term1"}{:data-port="8080"} you should see your updated architecture there as well.

 Here's our new architecture after scaling:
 ![Swarm scaling](/images/ops-swarm-scale.svg)